 3) Use Arabic Seeds’ resources to play in Arabic

-Games and play are never a bad idea when learning.
 Many resources from our membership can be used to play in Arabic.
 What a great way to develop connection and love for the language!

 You can also assemble the 3D Paper City from our City Unit (with building labels in Arabic) with your children, have them bring their toys (vehicles, characters) and help them to use the Arabic vocabulary and sentences included in the unit while they are playing!

-One underrated yet extremely versatile resource that aids learning through play is flashcards.
+Finally, one underrated yet very versatile resource that aids learning through play is flashcards.
 Instead of reserving them solely for matching activities, try to also use them as characters in an imaginary game.
 Take our Under the Sea flashcards for example.
 Print and laminate them for extra durability, then spill them out on any blue background you have on hand such a cloth or scarf – this is your ocean!
 Now name each sea creature and together come up with a storyline, using the flashcards to illustrate your story and bring it to life.
 It won’t be long before your children join in and add sentences!

 4) Use Arabic Seeds’ resources at bedtime